Skip to content

 During the consultation

-Allow 30–45 minutes.
-After listening to your history, I will examine your eyelids and eyes (often using a slit-lamp microscope) and take photographs or measurements.
+Allow 30-45 minutes.
+After listening to your history, I will examine your eyelids and eyes and take photographs or measurements.
 I will explain my findings, answer your questions, and outline the options.

 04